Protecting your gains in stocks and Options trading is a very powerful technique.

 Some traders prefer the Trailing Stop$ because it does not require any other calculation like the Trailing% to convert into money.

-How To Use Trailing Stop on ETRADE for Options Trading
+How To Use ETRADE Trailing Stop on Options

-In order to use the Trailing stop feature for Options trading on E*Trade, you will have to choose Trailing Stop$.
+In order to use the ETRADE Trailing stop on Options feature, you will have to choose Trailing Stop$.

 I can only suspect the fact that option prices are decimal number thus it can avoid confusion for some traders to deal with percentages.